PhilippXXY/ticker-cal-tracker/docs/api_demonstration.md

 ### Create Watchlist

-Now create a watchlist to organize your stocks.
+Now create a watchlist to organise your stocks.
 For this demo, we'll create one called `FAANG Stocks` for Meta (Facebook), Apple, Amazon, Netflix, and Alphabet (Google).

 We'll configure it to display all event types: `Earnings`, `Dividends`, and `Stock Splits`.